ArinZBryan/A-Level-Notes/Physics/Fields/Electric Fields.md

 ![Electric Field](/Physics/Images/ElectricFields.svg)
 $F = EQ$
-Therefore: $E = \frac FQ$, where $E$ is the electric potential. so, $E$ is in the units Newtons/Coulomb.
+Therefore: $E = \frac FQ$, where $E$ is the electric potential, also referred to as the electric field strength.
+So, $E$ is in the units Newtons/Coulomb.
 Note that this is also equal to Volts/Meter.
 Thus, you will see both come up.
 ##### Finding E
 For a uniform field (between plates), then there is a way of finding $E$.
 This is done using the equation: $E = \frac VD$.
 To derive this equation: